 "But if they repent of their wicked lives, I will think twice and start over with them" (Jeremiah 18:9, MSG).

-When we repent, God will think again and start over with us.
+When we repent, God will start over with us.
 A new beginning… exactly what we are seeking.
 When we admit and repent of our shortcomings, and sinfulness, God is faithful to forgive and make us white like snow.
 Clean.
 Fresh.
 New.
 Don’t wait another moment — repent.

 "Pray at all times and on every occasion in the power of the Holy Spirit.
 Stay alert and be persistent in your prayers for all Christians everywhere" (Ephesians 6:18, NLT).

 Prayers are incredibly powerful.
 They are the foundation for any life change we desire.
-As we earnestly pray, we will find ourselves empowered by the one true power source.
+As we earnestly pray, we will find ourselves empowered by the one true source of power.
 There is no better time to pray than right now.
 Let us pray persistently, remaining alert, and consider our Christian brothers and sisters everywhere.
 After all, we are on this journey together.

 "Then Hannah prayed: 'My heart rejoices in the Lord!
 Oh, how the Lord has blessed me!
 Now I have an answer for my enemies, as I delight in your deliverance'" (1 Samuel 2:1, NLT).